 Coaches as Social Change Agents

 The first time I did that was in a Fran Peavey workshop in 1990, when she sent 20 of us coaching students out into the local mall.
 Fran instructed us to go up to people we’d never met, who were just going about their business, and ask them coaching questions.
-We got their permission, and just started asking their views on world events.
-The first Gulf War had just begun.
-There was a lot happening on the world stage to talk about.
+After seeking their permission, we just started asking their views on world events.
+The first Gulf War had just begun, so there was a lot happening on the world stage to talk about.

 · What matters to you right now?

 · What have you noticed about world events?

 · What is it you don’t know about?